anoopanni/client-agency/README.md

     1. node app.js

 e.
-Install mysql driver to connect to the database from express.js
+Install mysql2 driver to connect to the database from express.js

-    1. npm install mysql
+    1. npm install mysql2

 f.
 Put the following key-value pair in the header for all subsequent requests after obtaining token : "x-access-token" : "token"